kamyarghiam/kalshi_bot/README.md

 ```
 coverage erase &&
 pytest --cov=src/ tests/ --cov-append &&
-pytest --functional --cov=src/ tests/ --cov-append &&
 coverage report --show-missing --skip-covered
 ```

 Code coverage let's you know how much of your code you've tested.
 It also let's you know which lines are not tested.
-Note: the coverage test above runs functional tests, so don't run this a lot.
-Use `pytest` instead for regular testing.

 ### CREATING A PULL REQUEST